Dexus/blueimp-file-upload-expressjs-plus/README.md

 ```
 IMPORTANT: These changes has only been tested to local not aws.
 * imageVersions (support for width='auto')
-* imageVersions (support for maxWidth + maxHeight + keepAspectRatio) has to be used together
+* imageVersions (support for maxDimension) makes width or height, whichever is longer, the maxDimension and then finds the proportionally correct dimension for the other.
 * uniqueFilename: true (generate uuid filename)
 * thumbnail (changed default width from 99 to 100)
 * saveOriginal: false (blueimp saves original but added this flag to remove original in case all you want is the resized imageVersions)